icerpc/slicec/BUILDING.md

 cargo llvm-cov --html
 ```
 By default this will generate the report in `target/llvm-cov/html`.
-However, you can easily view the report after generating it:
+However, you can easily view the report after generating it with:
 ```
 cargo llvm-cov --open
 ```